Gatter Autowerk Reichstadt: History

-First Prototypes

-When the Gatter company was founded in 1930 in Reichstadt/Zakupy, its founder Willibald Gatter had already 15 years of experience in this industry.
-From 1915 to 1918 he had worked for the Škoda Works in the production of so-called C-Trains – transport engines for Skoda's heavy mortars, such as the Skoda 305 mm Model 1911.
+When the Gatter company was founded in 1930 in Reichstadt, its founder Willibald Gatter had already 15 years of experience in this industry.
+From 1915 to 1918 he had worked for the Škoda Works in the production of so-called C-Trains – transport engines for Škoda's heavy mortars, such as the Škoda 305 mm Model 1911.
 Following the First World War, Gatter worked as lead engineer and department head for Austro Daimler in Wiener Neustadt.
 He played a major role in the development of Austro Daimler's models AD 6-17 (1921–1924), ADM II (1923-1927), and ADV (1924–1927).
-Together with Ferdinand Porsche, then technical director of Austro Daimler, Gatter developed the 1.3-liter "Sascha" racing cars.
-Within Austro Daimler, a company then producing mainly luxury cars for the upper class, Willibald Gatter lobbied for the production of small and affordable vehicles for the working class.
-When this call went unheard, Gatter finally left Austro Daimler in 1926.
-In collaboration with the Schicht AG, a large industrial lubricant company in Ústí nad Labem (formerly known by its German name Aussig an der Elbe), Gatter produced between 1926 and 1929 the so-called “European Car” or “Modell Schreckenstein” (named after Ústí nad Labem's robust castle).
+Together with Ferdinand Porsche, then technical director of Austro Daimler, Gatter developed the 1.3-liter Sascha racing cars.
+Within Austro Daimler, a company then producing mainly luxury cars, Willibald Gatter lobbied for the production of small and affordable vehicles for the working class.
+When this call went unheard, Gatter left Austro Daimler in 1926.
+In collaboration with Schicht AG, a large industrial lubricant company in Aussig an der Elbe, Gatter produced between 1926 and 1929 the so-called “European Car” or Modell Schreckenstein (named after the Schreckenstein castle in Aussig).

 Several prototypes of this car were built which carried a “Gatter” logo.
-Willibald Gatter built these vehicle based on own patents for axles and gear box.
+Willibald Gatter built these vehicle based on his own patents for axles and gear box.
 The car was favorably reviewed by the automobile press.
 The Great Depression, however, brought this endeavor to an abrupt end in 1929.

-Serial Production of the “Small Gatter”
+Founding

-Having recovered from this shock and having secured sufficient financing, Willibald Gatter founded in 1930 an own automobile company in Zakupy (formerly known by its German name Reichstadt).
+Having recovered from this shock and having secured sufficient financing, Willibald Gatter founded in 1930 his own automobile company in Zakupy (formerly known by its German name Reichstadt).
 The company's name was recorded as “Gatter Autowerk Reichstadt” (Czech: “Gatter Autopodnik Zákupy”) in the city's annals.